Kshitiz-Mhto/Printfy/README.md

 - 🚀 **Advanced Integration**: Printfy seamlessly integrates with the PrintDocumentAdapter API, ensuring smooth operation and optimal performance.

+- 🖨️ **Multiple Printing Options**: This app allows you to print documents by connecting to your local or remote printer using IP and port, as well as other various means.

 - 💻 **Compatibility**: Printfy is compatible with Android devices running API level 19 and above, ensuring widespread usability.

 > [!NOTE]